 Sitka offer shares in a variety of seasonal catches, everything from spot prawns to halibut to crab.
 You signup for a monthly shipment that ships vacuum packed on dry ice right to your front door; different sized boxes are available for various family sizes too.
 The price per pound works out the same (or less in some cases) as some of the better local grocery stores fish selections, and the quality is impeccable.

 If you’re worried about frozen seafood, don’t be.
 I went over this well trodden myth in a feature last year, on sushi in the dessert.
-P.s. use code SITKA25 for $25 off any 2020 premium Sitka Seafood Share (we also get a commission for purchases made).
+P.s. use code GSLC for $25 off any 2020 premium Sitka Seafood Share (we also get a commission for purchases made).

 Nando’s Peri Peri